Jackett/Jackett/README.md

 #### Supported Systems
 * Windows using .NET 4.5
-* Linux and OSX using Mono 4 (v3 should work but you may experience crashes).
+* Linux and OSX using Mono 4 (With v3 you'll experience crashes).

 #### Supported Private Trackers